An open letter to London Mayor, Sadiq Khan, on rogue landlords & letting agents

 There is a strong public perception (driven, by and large, by poorly structured articles on this matter) that Letting Agents aim & ambition is to hoodwink anyone they can as often as they can.
 Nothing could be further from the truth.
 The industry has been demanding, even begging, the government to fully license our industry for years as the only comprehensive measure to assure the best standards.
 Yet it is the government that time and time again refuses to do so.

-London loves to lead by example- so why not introduce the 1st mandatory agent licensing scheme in London and show the government what a great impact this can have on the sector (if done correctly)?
-The annual membership fees paid by licensed agents can then be used (exclusively) to fund rigorous enforcement of the licensing and tackling rogue independent Landlords.
+London loves to lead by example- so why not introduce a mandatory agent licensing scheme in London and show the government what a great impact this can have on the sector (if done correctly)?
+The annual membership fees paid by licensed agents can then be used (exclusively) to fund rigorous enforcement of the licensing and tackling rogue Independent Landlords.